Government of New Hampshire: Legislative

 The legislature is called the General Court.
 It consists of the House of Representatives (400 members) and the Senate (24 members).

 The General Court is the fourth-largest legislature in the English-speaking world, behind only the British Parliament, the United States Congress, and the Parliament of Canada respectively; and the New Hampshire House of Representatives is also the fourth-largest individual chamber (exceeded in number by the United States House of Representatives, the British House of Commons and the British House of Lords).
-The legislature at one time grew to 443 members due to population growth, but a 1942 constitutional amendment set its size at from 375 through 400 members.
-There is one representative for about every 3,300 residents.
-In order for the U.S. Congress to have the same representation, there would need to be approximately 99,000 representatives.
+The House was originally 87 members, each one representing 100 "rateable polls".
+Despite this ratio being increased to 1 representative for 600 inhabitants, the House grew to 443 members.
+A 1942 constitutional amendment fixed its size at 375–400 members.
+As of 2023, there is one representative for every 3,505 residents.
+For the U.S. Congress to have the same representation, there would need to be 95,553 representatives.

 The legislature apportions legislative seats based on the decennial U.S. Census.
 The problem of allocating 400 legislators to 259 municipalities and ensuring equal representation is solved with floterial districts.
 For example, a city due more than five representatives but not quite six might elect five representing the city itself, and one more in a floterial district that includes some neighboring towns.

 State legislators are paid $200 for their two-year term, plus mileage, effectively making them volunteers.
-The only other benefits are free use of toll roads and of state-owned resorts.
+The only other remuneration is free use of toll roads and of state-owned resorts.
 A 2007 survey found that nearly half the members of the House are retired, with an average age over 60.

 Executive

 The executive branch consists of the Governor, Executive Council, and state agencies.
 The executive branch implements and enforces the laws of the state.
 The Governor is the supreme executive and is afforded the title of His or Her Excellency, though the Constitution only provides for "His Excellency".

-The Governor of New Hampshire is Chris Sununu (R).
+The current Governor is Kelly Ayotte (R).

 Unlike most other states, the Governor shares executive power with the Executive Council, which the Governor chairs.
 The Governor and Executive Council must concur on state contracts over $5,000, high-level agency appointments, and pardons.
 The Governor's veto power and command of the National Guard are not dependent on the Executive Council.
 The Governor and Councilors are elected to two-year terms.
 New Hampshire and Vermont are the only states that still elect governors to two-year, rather than four-year, terms.
 Agency appointments are generally for terms of four or five years, which means that a New Hampshire governor is unable to form a new cabinet when first taking office.

 New Hampshire does not have a Lieutenant Governor as most states do.
 The Senate President serves as Acting Governor whenever the governor is out of the state or otherwise unable to perform the duties of the office.
 After the Senate President, the Speaker of the House, Secretary of State and State Treasurer are next in line to serve as Acting Governor.